James Cameron says the Titan passengers probably knew the submersible was in trouble

 "I think it was unconscionable that this group did not go through that rigorous process," he told CNN.

-He told the BBC he believe they hadn't done so because "they knew they wouldn't pass."
+He told the BBC he believed they hadn't done so because "they knew they wouldn't pass."

 OceanGate said in a 2019 blog post that the certification process only assessed the vessels themselves — not operational safety, which it took seriously.
 It also said regulation was preventing innovation, echoing comments Rush told Smithsonian Magazine that same year.